Let’s face it, no modern business is immune to negative feedback.

 to use a business.

-You never know when your business will receive a negative review that requires your attention.
-So, it’s important to have the appropriate protocol in place to handle all bad reviews smoothly and efficiently.
+You never know when your business will receive a bad review that requires your attention.
+So, it’s important to have the appropriate protocol in place to deal with all bad reviews smoothly and efficiently.
 Here’s what we recommend:

 1. Monitor your online reputation.